Alex Singleton (fullback)

-Alex Singleton (born November 7, 1989) is a former American football fullback.
+Alex Singleton (born November 7, 1989) is an American former football fullback.
 He played college football at Tulsa where he was a running back.
 He was signed as an undrafted free agent by the Oakland Raiders in 2013.

 Professional career

-Oakland Raiders

-After going undrafted during the 2013 NFL Draft, Singleton attended camp at the Oakland Raiders.
+After going undrafted during the 2013 NFL draft, Singleton attended camp at the Oakland Raiders.
 After participating in rookie mini-camp, he was let go.

-Arizona Rattlers

 On January 2, 2014, Singleton was assigned to the Arizona Rattlers of the Arena Football League (AFL).